 - Try them without fruit.

-- Avoid the addition of superfoods – they make them even heavier.
+- Avoid the addition of superfoods like maca powder or protein powder.
+They make them even heavier.
+Collagen hydrolysate would be well tolerated by most people, however.

 - Only have a green smoothie a couple of times a week at most.
 Not daily!